alegrigoriev/py-vss/README.md

 `--verbose <verbosity options>`
 - controls log output.
 The following options are supported:

+	`tree`
+	- enables printing of current (top of the history) project tree.

 	`projects`
 	- enables printing of all projects' items.